-Establish the Trailer’s Worth
+Establish the trailer’s worth

 The type, size, and shape of the trailer will often determine the trailer’s selling price rather than the manufacturer.
-As a rule of thumb, it makes sense first to check your trailer over under local listings in your area before settling for a price, this way you won’t underprice or overprice your trailer.
+As a rule of thumb, it makes sense first to check your trailer over-under local listings in your area before settling for a price, this way you won’t underprice or overprice your trailer.

-List it for Sale
+List it for sale

 It is advisable to give your trailer a good touch-up before listing it for purchase so that you can get the most cash of your sale.
-A good make over will also ensure your trailers looks good for the web.
+A good makeover will also ensure your trailers looks good for the web.
 Listing your trailer online will expand your customer base and put you in direct contact with prospective buyers

 Agree to meet with prospective clients in a quiet place to negotiate the final price.
 Ensure the clients you deal with are genuine and understand the basics of operating a trailer.
-It also not a bad idea to ask what they intend to do with the trailer and whether they can match the stipulated price.
+It is also not a bad idea to ask what they intend to do with the trailer and whether they can match the stipulated price.

-Prepare a Bill of Sale and Notify the Relevant Authorities
+Prepare a bill of sale and Notify the Relevant Authorities